How To Take Care Of A Hamster

 How To Take Care Of A Hamster?

-5/5 - (7 votes)
+5/5 - (9 votes)

-• Safe bedding: paper-based or aspen bedding; avoid cedar/pine due to aromatic oils.
+• Safe bedding: Paper-based or aspen bedding; avoid cedar/pine due to aromatic oils.

-• Diet basics: daily hamster pellets, limited fresh vegetables, occasional fruit and protein treats.
+• Diet basics: Daily hamster pellets, limited fresh vegetables, occasional fruit and protein treats.

-• Water: supply via sipper bottle and change daily.
+• Water: Supply via sipper bottle and change daily.

-• Activity: provide an exercise wheel (solid surface), tunnels, and supervised out-of-cage time.
+• Activity: Provide an exercise wheel (solid surface), tunnels, and supervised out-of-cage time.

-• Veterinary care: annual check or sooner if lethargy, diarrhea, respiratory signs, or weight loss occur.
+• Veterinary care: Annual check or sooner if lethargy, diarrhea, respiratory signs, or weight loss occur.

 These charming tiny bundles of fluff could make excellent companions.
 However, they require sufficient attention to be healthy and happy like any other pet.
 Keeping a hamster needs careful attention to every detail and an effort to give your pet a happy and secure environment.